franciscoBSalgueiro/en-croissant/CONTRIBUTING.md

 ## Extra Notes

-The app uses the Rust language for interacting with the filesystem and the chess engine, and Vite (using TypeScript, of course) for displaying the GUI.
+The app uses the Rust language for interacting with the filesystem, chess engines and databases, and React with Vite (using TypeScript, of course) for displaying the GUI.

 - The Rust code can be found in [src-tauri/src](./src-tauri/src/)
-- The Vite code can be found in [src](./src/)
+- The React code can be found in [src](./src/)